sdc-china/IDA-doc/_posts/2018-11-16-references-install-ida-by-argocd.md

 ### Setup private IDA Helm Charts Repository

-1. The helm charts repository can be hosted by any web server, the layout of the repository looks like this:
+1. The helm charts repository can be hosted by any web server (), the layout of the repository looks like this:

 ```
 charts/